shalanah/shalanah/README.md

 I love making interactive web apps.
 Currently working with JS, React, CSS, SVGs, and Canvas.

 ## @WHCC
-I lead the development of our Card, Album, and Simple editors to help photographers craft printed products.
+Lead development of our Card, Album, and Simple editors to help photographers craft printed products.

 ## For fun...